dfaranha/au-syssec-f24-assignments/crypto/rsa-signatures/readme.md

 In your implementation, you should target a security level of 128 bits, i.e., use RSA moduli of size 3072 bits.
-You are allowed to use library functions such as random number generators and mathematical subroutines (of course you cannot just wrap an existing library for RSA), but you need to document and justify you decisions with respect to security.
+You are allowed to use library functions such as random number generators and mathematical subroutines to generate primes (of course you cannot just wrap an existing library for RSA), but you need to document and justify you decisions with respect to security.
 Especially, be careful when selecting the random number generator for key generation, as to avoid the pitfalls discussed in class.
-If encoding/decoding presents a challenge, you can reuse existing code as well, or read the [IEEE P1363 specification](https://web.archive.org/web/20170810025803/http://grouper.ieee.org/groups/1363/P1363a/contributions/pss-submission.pdf) for reference.
+If encoding/decoding of messages presents a challenge, you can reuse existing code as well, or read the [IEEE P1363 specification](https://web.archive.org/web/20170810025803/http://grouper.ieee.org/groups/1363/P1363a/contributions/pss-submission.pdf) for reference.
 For reference, the German Wikipedia has some [good pictures](https://de.wikipedia.org/wiki/Probabilistic_Signature_Scheme) of the RSA-PSS encoding/decoding functions.